Surround yourself with tradition. Surround yourself with UW-La Crosse.

 A survey of the historical development of the Hindu religion from its origins in the early Vedic period through the 20th century.
 Some of the topics covered include the evolution of the belief of reincarnation, the development and significance of the caste system, the development of Hindu attitudes toward women, and the evolution of the principal Hindu gods and goddesses.
 Offered Spring - Every Third Year.

 History of Islam

 A survey of the historical development of Islam from its origins through the present day.
 It will also analyze the central beliefs, practices, and institutions of Muslims.
 Special attention will be given to the situations of women in the Islamic world.
-Offered Fall - Every Third Year.
+Offered Spring - Every Third Year.

 HIS 330 Cr.3